sathish316/APIfy/views/about.md

 ### How does APIfy work?

 APIfy extracts data from structured markups and converts it to JSON APIs.
-It caches APIs to make them insanely faster than scraping.
-The APIs can be called from your Ruby/Python/Node.js/Mobile apps or even directly from Javascript using JSONP.
+It caches JSON to make them insanely fast.
+The APIs can be called from Ruby/Python/Node.js/Mobile apps or directly from Javascript using JSONP.

 The next time you make an iPhone app to track all the Oscar winning movies you've seen, you can make API calls like: